my-fun-run/my-fun-run.github.io/README.md

 ## Team Roster:

- * Anastasia Hristian
+ * Anastasia Hristian - Developer
- * Christie Ryan
+ * Christie Ryan - Developer
- * Jason Shaner
+ * Jason Shaner - Developer

+ Roles : As a team we equally shared responsibilities for development and implementation.

 ## Ground rules